rbutera/OpenChore/README.md

 - **downloadg** a specific version of OpenCore
 - **update** the local OpenCore (and efi drivers) with the downloaded versions
+- **backup** your current EFI boot partition to a different volume, e.g. a USB drive
 - **validate** the config.plist against the new version's oc_validate
 - **sign** efi drivers using provided keys for UEFI Secure Boot (optional)
 - **create** the efi vault for booting with `Misc->Security->Vault` set to `Secure`